Trailing Drawdown Explained: Intraday vs EOD

 If you internalize only two things from this post, make it these.

-1. The trail moves on every tick of unrealized profit (on Intraday)
+1. The trail moves on every tick of unrealized profit (on intraday accounts)

 Not when you close the trade.
 Not at session close.
 Right now, while the trade is open.
 If you let a winner run to a peak and then give back half of it before exiting, you’ve given up the full retail value of that peak in threshold movement and only walked away with the realized half.
 Train yourself to think of the trail as a ratchet, not as a function of your closing P&L.